sketchplugins/plugin-directory/README.md

 - [Use Icon Fonts in Sketch](https://github.com/keremciu/sketch-iconfont), by Kerem Sevencan: Use icon fonts in sketch
 - [User Flows](https://github.com/abynim/userflows), by Aby Nimbalkar: Generate user walkthroughs from Artboards in Sketch.
 - [Utility Belt](https://github.com/frankko/utilitybelt), by Frank Kolodziej: An always-expanding collection of simple, focused plugins for Sketch.
-- [ViewController-for-Framer](https://github.com/awt2542/viewcontroller-for-framer), by Andreas Wahlström: Multi step user flows in Framer.js
+- [ViewController for Framer](https://github.com/awt2542/viewcontroller-for-framer), by Andreas Wahlström: Multi step user flows in Framer.js
 - [Wanderer](https://github.com/turbobabr/sketch-wanderer), by Andrey Shakhmin: Frictionless, Finder like navigation in layer list by using beloved arrow keys and simple shortcuts.
 - [Watch Icon](https://github.com/maxchen/watch-icon), by MaxChen: Plugin for Bohemian Coding Sketch app that automatically resizes artwork for Apple Watch icon.
 - [webalize](https://github.com/vesely/webalize), by David Veselý: Sketch plugin to webalize layers name.